AmberC0209/PaddleX/docs/pipeline_usage/tutorials/information_extraction_pipelines/document_scene_information_extraction.en.md

     </tr>
 </table>

-**Note: The evaluation set for the above accuracy metrics is PaddleOCR's self-built Chinese dataset, covering street scenes, web images, documents, and handwritten texts, with 11,000 images for text recognition.
+<b>Note: The evaluation set for the above accuracy metrics is PaddleOCR's self-built Chinese dataset, covering street scenes, web images, documents, and handwritten texts, with 11,000 images for text recognition.
 All GPU inference times are based on NVIDIA Tesla T4 machines with FP32 precision.
-CPU inference speeds are based on Intel(R) Xeon(R) Gold 5117 CPU @ 2.00GHz with 8 threads and FP32 precision.**
+CPU inference speeds are based on Intel(R) Xeon(R) Gold 5117 CPU @ 2.00GHz with 8 threads and FP32 precision.</b>

 <table >
     <tr>